 Swaper in Numbers

 Let’s dive right in and have a look at Swaper’s statistics.
-Fortunately, Swaper gives you the option to view relevant statistics right on their website.
-You, therefore, don’t need to trawl the internet to find basic information about the total loan value as well as earned interest.
+Fortunately, Swaper allows you to view relevant statistics on their website.
+Therefore, you don’t need to search the internet to find basic information about the total loan value and earned interest.

 If you want to learn more about Swaper's latest performance click on the latest financial report where you can learn more about Swaper's performance for 2019.
 The financial report for 2020 hasn't been released yet but the platform reports a net profit of €147,000 (unaudited).